davidwest1/BuildingNetworkLab/README.md

 <h1>Building a Network with Cisco Packet Tracer Lab</h1>

 <h2>Description</h2>
-This project practices network configuration and troubleshooting skills by simulating networks without the need for physical equiptment.
-I was able create my own network and watch data packets flow across the network.
-Internet of Things (IoT) and Cybersecurity skills were also practiced in this lab along with the use of Cisco Packet Tracer tool.
+This project practices network configuration and troubleshooting skills by simulating networks without the need for physical equipment.
+I was able create my own network and configure devices.
+Internet of Things (IoT) and Cybersecurity skills were also practiced in this lab, along with the use of Cisco Packet Tracer tool.
 <br />